-- i) the maximum number of shares that may be issued under the Plan is limited to 10% of the issued shares at the time of the grant of the options (maximum of 1,910,000 common shares on June 30, 2013); - ii) the maximum number of shares that can be reserved for a beneficiary is limited to 5% of issued and outstanding shares; - iii) the maximum number of shares that can be reserved for a consultant during 12 months period is limited to 2% of issued and outstanding shares; - iv) the maximum number of shares that can be reserved for a supplier of investor's relation services during any 12 months period is limited to 2% of issued and outstanding shares; moreover, the options granted may be exercised by steps over a period of 12 months after the grant, at the rate of 25% per quarter; - v) the options granted to directors, employees and consultants may be exercised entierely at the date of the grant (by steps over a period of 18 months at the rate of 15% per quarter and 10% at the day of the grant on December 31, 2012).
+- i) the maximum number of shares that may be issued under the Plan is limited to 10% of the issued shares at the time of the grant of the option (maximum of 1,910,000 common shares on June 30, 2013); - ii) the maximum number of shares that can be reserved for a beneficiary is limited to 5% of issued and outstanding shares; - iii) the maximum number of shares that can be reserved for a consultant during a 12 months period is limited to 2% of issued and outstanding shares; - iv) the maximum number of shares that can be reserved for a supplier of investor's relation services during any 12 months period is limited to 2% of issued and outstanding shares; moreover, the options granted may be exercised by steps over a period of 12 months after the grant, at the rate of 25% per quarter; - v) the options granted to directors, employees and consultants may be exercised entierely at the date of the grant.

-The options' term cannot exceed ten years (five years on December 31, 2012).
+The options' term cannot exceed ten years.
 The option exercise price is established by the Board of Directors and may not be lower than the market price of the common shares at the time of the grant.